 CALL FOR NOMINATIONS FROM GENERAL MEMBERSHIP FOR THE IEASA COUNCIL

 IEASA is a non-profit organisation, with its own legal identity, independent of its office bearers.
 We abide by King IV Principles and have a Council that is primarily a governing body.
 Operations are delegated to Committees; working groups; outsourced service providers and Office staff.
-The President is the “de facto” Chief Operating Office of IEASA.
+The President is the “de facto” Chief Operating Office of IEASA and manages the IEASA staff..

-To contribute to the advancement of IEASA, we are particularly looking for Council members who have [insert relevant skills and competences].
+To contribute to the advancement of IEASA, we are particularly looking for Council members who have Integrity, commitment, financial acumen and skills, organisational experience and governance experience.

 The term of office of persons elected will be from 01 January 2022 to 31 December 2024 (3 years).